Democrats point fingers while Biden credits Trump for party’s election setbacks

 Republicans are crafting a “Parents’ Bill of Rights,” Mr. McCarthy said, “so parents do have a say in what goes on.
 It’s fundamental.”

-Rep. Virginia Foxx of North Carolina, the top Republican on the House Education and the Labor Committee, said the president’s $1.75 trillion social welfare bill “gives the federal government control over education.”
+Rep. Virginia Foxx of North Carolina, the top Republican on the House Education and Labor Committee, said the president’s $1.75 trillion social welfare bill “gives the federal government control over education.”

 “If you have a federal takeover of education, what you’re going to have are drag queen story hours instead of Madeline,” she said.
 “You’re going to have ‘Thanks-taking’ instead of Thanksgiving.
 You’re going to have the Pledge of Allegiance to the progressive flag instead of to the American flag.”